 \section{Extra numerical details for WKE}

 An important block of the algorithm for solving WKE, which should be mentioned first, is an accurate and fast computation of the collision integral in the RHS of \eqref{E1}.
-To perform such a computation, the cubature formulas proposed in \cite{SemGreMedNaz} are applied, which requires decomposition of the domain of integration $\Delta_{\omega}$ in \eqref{eta}, \eqref{gam}.
-In our study $\Delta_{\omega}$ is represented as $\Omega_1\cup\Omega_2$, where \\
+To perform such a computation, the cubature formulae proposed in \cite{SemGreMedNaz} are applied, which requires to decompose the domain of integration $\Delta_{\omega}$ in \eqref{eta}, \eqref{gam}.
+In our study $\Delta_{\omega}$ is represented as $\Omega_1\cup\Omega_2$ (gray area in Figure~\ref{domain}), where \\